-Enclosure 3.
-AICS instructions and card
+Enclosure 4.
+AICS Instructions and Card

 - The Arm Immersion Cooling System (AICS) should be used before and after training in hot environments to maximize its effectiveness. - During CST, the most common configuration for an AICS is a standard cooler filled with a slurry of water and ice.
 The ratio of ice to water will never exceed 1⁄4 ice to 3⁄4 water.
 Cadre are responsible for ensuring that ice is always present in the slurry. - The preferred cooler size is 52 quarts or larger.
-The cooler should be designated for AICS only and should be separate from coolers used for the purpose of providing cold drinking water. - To minimize the risk of cross-contamination, 1 teaspoon of bleach (obtainable at the CST warehouse) should be added to each AICS.
+The cooler should be designated for AICS only and should be separated from coolers used for the purpose of providing cold drinking water. - To minimize the risk of cross-contamination, 1 teaspoon of bleach (obtainable at the CST warehouse) should be added to each AICS.
 Each AICS should be emptied, rinsed, and refilled every 25 hours. - In cases in which a pre-designated AICS is not available, any cooler, to include the standard, round, 5-quart cooler, may be used.
-However, it should not be reutilized for drinking water until emptied and properly sanitized. - When utilizing an AICS, the individual should fully expose his/her upper arms to the shoulders.
-The individual should simultaneously immerse his/her forearms (up to the elbow) in the AICS for periods of 20-30 seconds at a time over a specified length of time, depending on the temperature of the water (see picture in this enclosure for details). - When performed properly, the AICS method of cooling may reduce an individual's core temperature by approximately 1.5°F (TRADOC Regulation 350-29, 2016). - If a severe heat illness is suspected, the aggressive use of iced sheets or the Polar Life Pods®, when available, should not be delayed.
+However, it should not be reutilized for drinking water until emptied and properly sanitized. - When utilizing an AICS, the individual can fully expose his/her upper arms to the shoulders.
+The individual should simultaneously immerse his/her forearms (up to the elbow) in the AICS for periods of 30 seconds at a time over a specified length of time, depending on the temperature of the water (see picture in this enclosure for details).

+When performed properly, the AICS method of cooling may reduce an individual's core temperature by approximately 1.5°F (TRADOC Regulation 350-29, 2016).
+If severe heat illness is suspected, the aggressive use of iced sheets or the Polar Life.